Generated Parts of Xapi

 could avoid casing on both of them by normalising the name of the incoming call

-(i.e. transform event.from
+(i.e. transform event.from to event_from prior to matching).

-Client (client.ml
+Client (client.ml)

 primary consumer of this library is Xapi itself, for use when a host may call